Information and Regulations

 - The library is for study and research.
 Silence, tidiness and order should be maintained at all times.
 Please turn off the sound on cell phones while in the library.

-- Always put books on the book carts after use.
+- Always put materials on the book carts after use.
 Please do not keep them on the tables or put them back on the shelves.

 - Eating and drinking are not allowed in the library, except for bottled water, which needs to be kept on the floor.